 Visitors being willing to pay a little money out of their own pocket means Google can collect higher rates from the advertisers making both Google and websites more profit, and it means visitors should be seeing better ads.
 I’ve no trouble claiming the Contributor program will help the industry create better ads, as advertisers can’t afford to make mistakes when the RPM costs per failed ad go up.

 I believe that the Google Contributor program could be part of the solution to the problem of failing ad profits (a worry for publishers and Google alike) and advertisement fatigue among users.
-I also ope we’d see a readers and publisher establish a better and more respectful relationship when readers start to chip in some funds of their own.
+I also ope we’d see readers and publishers establish a better and more respectful relationship when readers start to chip in some funds of their own.
 But I guess we wouldn’t see what Google contributor could develop to and what changes it could drive if Google doesn’t have any faith in their own service and wouldn’t do anything to attract more awareness about it and more subscribers over time.